lisaong/adl/SMDL/Day3/lessons/task1/task.md

 - The encoder will take the vectorized input sequence, perform an Embedding lookup to convert the input sequence to a word vector sequence [v[1], v[2], ..., v[sequence_len]].
 - The encoder will also receive a hidden state so that it maintain some extra state (information) across batches:
   - During training, the encoder will receive the hidden state from the previous batch (or zeros if no previous batch)
-  - During evaluation, the encoder will receive zeros as the hidden state.
+  - During prediction, the encoder will receive zeros as the hidden state.
 - The encoder will output the activation (encoded_output) as well as the hidden state at the last sequence step of the GRU or LSTM.
   - Both will be passed to the decoder to decode the current batch.
   - Only the hidden state will be passed to the encoder for the next training batch.